3ni0lA/gitops-demo-app/README.md

 ### 5. Fork or clone this repo

 This repo contains the Kubernetes manifests ArgoCD watches.
-The `k8s/` folder is the desired state — what ArgoCD will make your cluster match.
+The `k8s/` folder is the desired state, what ArgoCD will make your cluster match.

 ```
 gitops-demo-app/